 Criterion Points Available Staff- The application describes organizational staff possessing skills and experience appropriate to providing the services identified by the applicant.
-15 Board- The application demonstrates that its board : Can represent the concerns of residents of the District of Columbia, including low- and moderate-income residents of the District; 5 Possesses skills and/or experience required to implement the services identified in this application; and 5 Possesses the legal, business administration, and management skills required to oversee the services for which application is made.
-5 Management- The application evidences the financial stability of the organization; 10 The application describes systems currently in place to manage finances and performance data; and 15 The application demonstrates the argenization/o shillty to accomple The application demonstrates the organization's ability to assemble manatory resources passes by the provides the convices for which monetary resources necessary to provide the services for which application is made.
-10 application is made.
+15 Board - The application demonstrates that its board : Can represent the concerns of residents of the District of Columbia, including low- and moderate-income residents of the District; 5 Decree of the collection of th Possesses skills and/or experience required to implement the application, and F services identified in this application; and 5 Possesses the legal, business administration, and management skills required to oversee the services for which application is made.
+5 Management- 3 The application evidences the financial stability of the organization; 10 The approal of the maneral endants of the organization, 10 The application describes systems currently in place to manage finances and performance data; and 15 The application demonstrates the organization's ability to assemble monetary resources necessary to provide the services for which application is made.
 10 Experience- The application describes the organization's experience in successfully implementing activities similar or related to those for which application is made; 10 The application evidences the organization's capacity to ensure quality control in providing services; 10 The application demonstrates the organization's ability to manage and evaluate activity progress; and 5 The application demonstrates the organization's ability to identify and resolve organizational challenges.
-10 Total 100
+10 - 100 Total 100